MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/hololens-thermal-adjusting.md

 If you're on a longer call in Microsoft Dynamics 365 Remote Assist for HoloLens, the HoloLens device can become hot if it's using several device capabilities at the same time (for example, multiple cameras, Mixed Reality Capture, and wi-fi).
 To extend the length of the call and keep the device from overheating, Dynamics 365 Remote Assist gradually reduces outgoing video quality.
-In this case, you'll see a series of messages to let you know how and why the video quality is being adjusted.
+If this happens, you'll see a series of messages to let you know how and why the video quality is being adjusted.
 If the device reaches a critical temperature, you'll see a message that outgoing video will be disabled completely.

 ![Screenshot of HoloLens message showing device is reaching critical temperature.](media/hololens-thermal-critical.jpg "Screenshot of HoloLens message showing device is reaching critical temperature")